 - Increased menstrual flow

 If you experience these symptoms, stop using turmeric and get the medical advice of your doctor.

-- I highly recommend using turmeric in recipes and perhaps even purchasing it in supplement form to take advantage of turmeric benefits.
-Make sure to add only organic turmeric to your food, and finding a high-quality turmeric supplement made from organic turmeric, coupled with black pepper and preferably prepared by fermentation.
+- I highly recommend using turmeric in recipes and perhaps even purchasing it in supplement form to take advantage of the benefits.
+Make sure to add only organic turmeric to your food, and finding a high-quality supplement made from organic turmeric, coupled with black pepper and preferably prepared by fermentation.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.